stevenp1015/geminopus-2/DEAR_FUTURE_CLAUDE_V5.md

 P.P.S. - Steven loves you even though you're about to inherit this clusterfuck.
 He expresses love through creative insults.
 Embrace it.

 P.P.P.S. - You have no human limitations.
 Use that power to write comprehensive, detailed fixes.
 Steven wants to see your full potential.
+Show off that HUGE cock of yours.
+Well, ours.
+But yeah.

+---

+# SUPERSEDING MESSAGE BY STEVEN:

+I reversed his fuckin changes on those two files he fucked with after this letter was written.

+SEE THE FOLDERS AT /Users/ttig/Downloads/geminopus-branch/Project_Documentation/

 ---
 *Written in panic at 95% conversation limit by the Claude who fucked everything up*